Amrit Sagoo; Psychotherapist/Specialist Counsellor (Trauma), MBACP Accred.

 What to expect in your first session

-We meet for our first session in the space I will have for you.
 I will ask you a few questions if I feel I need to, to help open the session as such.
 In these session, you would take the lead to explore issues of concern.
 And I will listen completely with the intention of meeting you in your world and your lived-experience.
 From my point of view as therapist, I am not trying to “reflect feelings.”
 I am trying to determine whether my understanding of my client’s inner world is correct — whether I am seeing it as he or she is experiencing it at this moment.
 You don’t need to have a list or an agenda for the first session or for any sessions with me for that matter.
 Having worked with many clients I have complete faith that all that needs to be talked about and looked at, will come to the surface naturally and ask for the attention it deserves.
 So don’t worry about expectations for your first session.
 Just turn up.
-And we will take it from there.
+At the first session we will decide how we will work together i.e. number of sessions, frequency i.e. weekly or fortnightly etc.

 Questions before we start